ChanchalRawate/AI-Enabled-Visa-Status-Prediction-and-Processing-Time/README.md

 * Temporal trend was visually validated.
 * Seasonal distribution plots were analyzed.
 * Feature usefulness was confirmed before proceeding.
 ---

-#  Feature Encoding
-Perfect!
-Here’s a clean, professional section for your README that includes all three features together:

----

 ### **Feature Encodings**